 Key Differences Between Analog and Digital Multimeter

-- Analog multimeters display the result in analog form thus it does not require analog to digital converter.
-However, a digital converter specifically needs analog to digital converter inside it.
+- Analog multimeters display the result in analog form thus it does not require an analog to digital converter.
+However, a digital converter specifically needs an analog to digital converter inside it.

-- The accuracy of analog multimeters are comparatively low in comparison to the digital multimeter.
+- The accuracy of analog multimeters is comparatively low in comparison to the digital multimeter.
 As the digital multimeters generate more accurate results than analog ones.

 - Analog multimeters are used for the measurement of quantities like voltage, current, and resistance.
 While a digital multimeter along with these three measures impedance, capacitance, etc. and sometimes used for testing purposes.

 - Analog multimeters are calibrated manually, however, automatic calibration is the advantage of a digital multimeter.

 - Analog multimeters are quite difficult to use.
 Whereas digital multimeters provide ease of measurement.